-To save Mona Island’s unique plant and animal communities from extinction by removing invasive species.
+PROJECT MISSION To save Mona Island’s unique plant and animal communities from extinction by removing invasive species.

-Mona Island’s native plant and animal species are healthy and flourishing.
+PROJECT VISION Mona Island’s native plant and animal species are healthy and flourishing.

-Invasive feral cats, pigs, goats, rats, and house mice on the island threaten Mona’s native species, compete for limited resources, and destroy nesting habitat.
+THE PROBLEM Invasive feral cats, pigs, goats, rats, and house mice on the island threaten Mona’s native species, compete for limited resources, and destroy nesting habitat.

-Island Conservation, the Puerto Rico Department of Natural and Environmental Resources, and the US Fish and Wildlife Service are working together to protect Mona Island’s listed and unique plant and animal species by removing invasive species.
+THE SOLUTION Island Conservation, the Puerto Rico Department of Natural and Environmental Resources, and the US Fish and Wildlife Service are working together to protect Mona Island’s listed and unique plant and animal species by removing invasive species.

-Between 1977 and 1982, the US Fish and Wildlife Service designated Mona Island and its surrounding waters as Critical Habitat for the Yellow-shouldered Blackbird, Mona Boa, Mona Iguana, and Hawksbill Sea Turtle; Mona supports the largest population of nesting hawksbill turtles in the US Caribbean.
+PROTECTED STATUS Between 1977 and 1982, the US Fish and Wildlife Service designated Mona Island and its surrounding waters as Critical Habitat for the Yellow-shouldered Blackbird, Mona Boa, Mona Iguana, and Hawksbill Sea Turtle; Mona supports the largest population of nesting hawksbill turtles in the US Caribbean.
 In 1986, the island and its surrounding waters were designated a Nature Reserve, and in 2004, BirdLife International and the Sociedad Ornitológica Puertorriqueña, Inc. recognized Mona Island as an Important Bird Area.
 In spite of its protected status, Mona and its native inhabitants have not escaped the devastating impact of invasive species.

 Jose Luis earned a MS in biology from the University of Puerto Rico, conducting research with the amphibians and reptiles composition in the Vieques National Wildlife Refuge at Vieques Island in Puerto Rico.
 Before joining IC in 2011, Jose Luis held various positions related to natural resources conservation, including working with Envirosurvey Inc, a conservation and wildlife organization based in Puerto Rico, conducting forest and wildlife assessments and outreach campaigns promoting conservation practices in partnership with state and federal governmental agencies.
 For two years he worked with to manage sea turtle nesting habitat and hatchlings and has conducted additional ecological work with amphibian and reptile species as a private consultant or volunteer.
 From 2009 to 2010, Jose Luis started working on Desecheo Island with the UCSC Conservation Measures Program, doing surveys for a single-island endemic gecko and assisting the ecosystem restoration project on Desecheo through the removal of invasive predators.
 At Island Conservation, he supports and leads various restoration work on islands such as Desecheo, Juan Fernández, Cabritos, Alto Velo, Antipodes and Mona for the benefits of threatened and unique species.
 Jose Luis is currently serving as the Point of Contact for the Island Conservation’s activities in Puerto Rico, the U.S Virgin Islands and the Dominican Republic.